robertopfneto/robertopfneto/README.md

 Hi!
 I'm **Roberto Pereira de Freitas Neto**, an 18-year-old tech enthusiast passionate about innovation and coding.

+**Education**:
-**Education**: Technical degree in Informatics from the Federal Institute of Mato Grosso do Sul
+- Technical degree in Informatics from the Federal Institute of Mato Grosso do Sul
-**Current Studies**: 2nd semester of Computer Science at Universidade Católica Dom Bosco (UCDB), Campo Grande - MS, Brazil
+- 2nd semester of Computer Science at Universidade Católica Dom Bosco (UCDB), Campo Grande - MS, Brazil

 ## 🧠 Expertise & Interests